 Finnish SIMRA partner University of Oulu organized a SIMRA local workshop in Raahe, Finland.
-The aims of the workshop was to discuss results of SIMRA interviews and focus group.
+The aim of the workshop was to discuss results of SIMRA interviews and focus group.
 Beyond the previous results, the workshop focused on alternatives for nuclear power, democracy in energy production related decision-making, and revitalization of post-industrial sites.

 The workshop took place 24-25 May 2019 in Raahe library.
 In total there were 13 participants in the workshop.
 Workshop was co-organized with Noidanlukko cooperative.